kbekiroglu/kbekiroglu.github.io/_pages/cv.md

   * Gurobi
 * Soft Skills
   * Mentored graduate and undergraduate students, collaborating with engineers/scientists from various fields, initiated, organized, and led a team for an IoT project, and prepared a final technical report.
+  * Mentoring junior engineers and co-ops working on control system in my current role.

 Patent Under Review
 ======